Cape Town to Johannesburg in 12 days

 Early in the morning, you will be transferred to Cape Town airport for your flight to Durban.
 Once you land in Durban, your guide will take you on a short tour of the city before heading North towards Saint Lucia.

-St. Lucia is a strong contender for the title of South Africa's wildest town.
-It occupies a jungle-covered peninsula sandwiched between the vast St. Lucia estuary and the open waters of the Indian Ocean.
+St. Lucia is a coastal town situated on a lush peninsula sandwiched between the vast St. Lucia estuary and the open waters of the Indian Ocean.
 Here, you shouldn't be surprised to encounter hippos, warthogs, or Cape bushbucks wandering the streets, or heavy birds like African fish eagles, trumpeter hornbills, and purple-crested turacos calling loudly from the canopy.
-Aside from the wildlife, St. Lucia is a modern town with many restaurants and the best urban base for exploring iSimangaliso Wetland Park, a UNESCO World Heritage Site renowned for its terrestrial and marine biodiversity.
+Aside from the wildlife, St. Lucia is a modern town with many restaurants and the best place for exploring iSimangaliso Wetland Park, a UNESCO World Heritage Site renowned for its terrestrial and marine biodiversity.

 Day 5 - Game drive in Hluhluwe